wutron/treefix/README.txt

 TreeFix citation:
 Wu, Rasmussen, Bansal, Kellis.
 TreeFix: statistically informed gene tree error correction using species trees.
-In prep.
+Systematic Biology.
+Accepted.

 Additionally, please cite the respective paper corresponding to the module you use for computing the test statistic for likelihood equivalence.